Battles of Khalkhin Gol: June: Escalation

-Throughout June there were reports of Soviet and Mongolian activity on both sides of the river near Nomonhan and small-scale attacks on isolated Manchukoan units.
+Throughout June, there were reports of Soviet and Mongolian activity on both sides of the river near Nomonhan, and small-scale attacks upon isolated Manchukoan units.
 At the end of the month, the commander of the 23rd Japanese Infantry Division, Lt.
 Gen. Michitarō Komatsubara, received permission to "expel the invaders".

 July: Japanese assault

 The Japanese planned a two-pronged assault.
-The first attack would be made by three regiments plus part of a fourth: the 71st and the 72nd Infantry Regiment (23rd Division), a battalion of the 64th Infantry Regiment and the 26th Infantry Regiment under Colonel Shinichiro Sumi (7th Infantry Division).
-This force would advance across the Khalkin Gol, destroy Soviet forces on Baintsagan Hill on the west bank, then make a left turn and advance south to the Kawatama Bridge.
+The first attack would be made by three regiments plus part of a fourth: the 71st and 72nd Infantry Regiment (23rd Division), a battalion of the 64th Infantry Regiment and the 26th Infantry Regiment under Colonel Shinichiro Sumi (7th Infantry Division).
+This force would advance across the Khalkhin Gol, destroy Soviet forces on Baintsagan Hill on the west bank, then make a left turn and advance south to the Kawatama Bridge.
 The second prong of the attack would be the task of the IJA 1st Tank Corps (1st TC) (Yasuoka Detachment), consisting of the 3rd and 4th Tank Regiments, plus a part of the 64th Infantry Regiment, a battalion from the 28th Infantry Regiment, detached from the 7th Infantry, 24th Engineer Regiment, and a battalion from the 13th Field-Artillery Regiment, all under the overall command of Lieutenant General Yasuoka Masaomi.
 This force would attack Soviet troops on the east bank of the Khalkhin Gol and north of the Holsten River.
 The two Japanese thrusts were to join on the wings.
 The order of battle was thus: